Filing an Auto Accident Claim

 This can include compensation for some of the items that are in the car.
 If you had a bike on the carrier or a computer in the vehicle that were also damaged, you can ask for damages for these as well.

 If you need to use a rental car while your vehicle is getting repaired, you can ask for reimbursement for this.

 If you need to pay for anything out of pocket, such as getting a taxi to help you get home after visiting the hospital or from the accident, you can ask for these as well.

 When working with the insurance company, they are likely to only extend an offer based on the documentation and information that you provide.
 So, if you do not provide them with the out of pocket expenses or you fail to send over a medical bill, then they will assume these do not exist and will not compensate you for that amount at all.

 All insurance companies will try to improve their bottom line and limit how much they have to pay out.
 This is why most insurance companies will only enter into a settlement agreement if it is in their best interest to do so.
 They may try a few other techniques to limit how much they owe in the hopes of avoiding litigation.

 An insurance company does not want to pay out a large sum of money and they know litigation is expensive.
 While they may try to offer you a lower amount as a settlement, hoping that you will have no interest in going to court either, this is not in your best interest.

 Our personal injury attorneys can help leverage the idea of litigation to give you more compensation.
 In most cases, insurance companies will work with you to avoid litigation and court time so you can get the compensation you deserve without having to go to court.

-What About Injuries During the Accident?
+What About Claiming for Injuries During the Accident?